webdesserts/alchemist-js/Readme.md

 ```js
 alchemist.rgb(255, 255, 255).myrgb() // Error!
 Alchemist does not know how to convert from rgb to myrgb
 ```

-Looks like we need to define another conversion.
+Error??
+Looks like we need to shout at the `alchemist-rgb` guys becuase they haven't implemented a conversion to **the best** color space in the world!

+...or

+Again, we can define our own conversion.

 ```js
 alchemist.use({